 There are many reasons to re-paint your home’s exterior.
 Celebrating the turning of the season, painting over imperfections, replacing peeling or chipping paint, etc. Another reason many people re-paint their exteriors is to add value to their home, or in anticipation of selling their house.

-A fresh coat of paint will give you a new perspective on your home, as well, and leave it looking beautiful right in time for the weather to start heating up and for more guests to enjoy your home in the springtime.
+A fresh coat of paint will give you a new perspective on your home, as well, and leave it looking beautiful now that the weather is heating up and you’re hosting more guests.

 Few things are statelier than a literal white house, and an off-white color concept will keep you and your neighbors from going blind looking at your house in the sun.
 An off-white concept goes well with traditional exteriors featuring brick facades, entryways, and shutters.
 A red or brown-tinged front door centers the exterior look and adds a splash of color, drawing attention to the entrance.